GitHuberkata/resources-two-regions/README.md

 Creation of two ec2 instances in two different regions `us-west-2` and `us-east-1`.

 ### Instructions
 1. We need two provider blocks for the two different regions.
-And create alias in the second one.
+Create alias for the second region.
 ```
 provider "aws" {
   region = "us-west-2"